createcandle/configuration-files/boot/firmware/readme.txt

 # FAILURE INDICATORS
 candle_log.txt 			# Upgrade processes and commands you give may output status and errors into this file. bootup_actions_failed.sh 	# If this file exists, it indicates that an upgrade process did not complete because it failed or was interupted.
-Deprecated.
+Deprecated. candle_ran_out_of_memory.txt	# If this file exists, it indicates that the system ran out of memory at some point.
+Tip: use candle_delete_these_addons.txt

 # Source code